Dharakkkk/GithubAssistant/README.md

 ### Exceptions

 - `UserNotFoundException`: Thrown when a specified GitHub user is not found.
-- `RepositoriesFetchFailedException`: Thrown when there's a failure in fetching repositories.
+- `ResponseStatusException`: Thrown when there's a failure in fetching repositories.

 ## **Error Handling**